 Police can charge an individual with drug cultivation if they find the supplies to make drugs, even if no actual drugs are present.
 For example, possessing chemicals used to make methamphetamine, or high-powered lamps and cannabis seeds used to grow marijuana can result in a Minnesota drug cultivation charge.

 Sometimes innocent, everyday activities can make it appear that an individual is cultivating drugs or has the materials for drug cultivation.
 Common household materials, such as anhydrous ammonia, which is found in fertilizer, and the decongestant pseudoephedrine, can lead to charges of drug cultivation since these are used to manufacture methamphetamine.
 A Minnesota drug attorney will be able to find the best way to protect you from being convicted on circumstantial evidence.

 There are minimum penalties for people convicted of drug manufacturing.
 In addition to prison time, penalties can also include large fines and property seizure, depending on the nature of the manufacturing lab or growing facilities.

 Penalties for drug cultivation vary based on the amount and type of drug found.
 Laws sometimes allow the home and assets of an individual to be confiscated if law enforcement thinks they have been used to cultivate drugs or have been purchased with the proceeds from drug cultivation.
 It is extremely important that anyone charged with a drug cultivation offense contacts a criminal defense attorney.

-Twin Cities Drug Attorney
+Minnesota Drug Attorney